 How much can you earn from a thrift store business?

 Typically, the markup on resale items is between 5 and 8 times the purchase price, but it can vary greatly.
+Use our markup calculator to calculate your sale price and how much revenue and profit you will earn with different markup percentages.
 If you start an online store from home, you can expect a profit margin of about 80%.

 In your first year or two, you could work from home and sell 200 items a week at $15 average per item, bringing in $156,000 in annual revenue.
 This would mean around $125,000 in profit, assuming that 80% margin.
 As your brand gains recognition, sales could climb to 1,000 items per week.
 At this stage, you might rent an office and hire staff, reducing your profit margin to around 30%.
 With expected annual revenue of $780,000, you would make about $234,000.